|

 centenary of his death, summer 1949).

-until the failure of the second revolt against Russia,
+failure of the second revolt against Russia,

 1863-64 and the Austrian grant of self-rule to Galicia,